 Please find below links to studies involving pre-school children and reception, their families and professionals working with them.
 Research at The Ear Foundation is conducted mainly around the views and experiences of families, users of technology and professionals; these are highlighted below.
 Other studies include educational, language and communication outcomes.

-- Using radio aids with pre-school deaf children. full report Radio aids and pre-school deaf children- Executive summary
+- Using radio aids with pre-school deaf children. full report Radio aids and pre-school deaf children- infographic

 - Early implantation - Communication outcomes